College of Medicine

 The Office of Advising and Outreach

 The Office of Advising and Outreach, located in the John E. Thrasher Building at the College of Medicine, provides pre-health advising and counseling to all Florida State University students who are interested in pursuing careers in the health sciences.
-The Advising Office sponsors pre-professional organizations that provide essential information and experiences for undergraduates interested in specific health science careers including allopathic medicine, pre-dental, pre-veterinary medicine, pre-optometry, pre-physician assistant, physical and occupational therapy, and pre-pharmacy.
+The Advising Office sponsors pre-professional organizations that provide essential information and experiences for undergraduates interested in specific health science careers including allopathic and osteopathic medicine, pre-dental, pre-veterinary medicine, pre-optometry, pre-physician assistant, physical and occupational therapy, and pre-pharmacy.

 Outreach Programs at the FSU College of Medicine include an in-school and after school pre-college program called Science Students Together Reaching Instructional Diversity and Excellence (SSTRIDE©) located in Gadsden, Sarasota, Collier, and Okaloosa Counties.
 Agreements with these school systems help provide enhanced educational experiences in the areas of science, technology, mathematics, and medicine to rural and inner-city youth.
 Pre-medical students, graduate students, and medical students participate in the program by providing mentorship to middle and high school students in the program.
 In addition, these students are provided services and opportunities through our undergraduate outreach program called USSTRIDE (Undergraduate SSTRIDE).
 The services include, but are not limited to, mentoring, test prep, clinical training, biweekly meetings, medical student and physician panels, health professional panels, volunteer opportunities, and study groups.